 Ozone (O3) is an allotrope of oxygen consisting of three oxygen atoms bonded together.
-It is used for sterilization and deodorization due to its strong oxidizing effect.
+It is widely used for sterilization and deodorization due to its strong oxidizing properties.

-When ozone comes into contact with bacteria, viruses, or organic matter, it oxidizes the other party and returns to oxygen.
-Ozone is also used to sterilize medical equipment as a method of sterilization that does not leave behind any toxic residues.
-Ozone generators are also widely used in industrial settings for the oxidation treatment of inorganic materials.
+When ozone comes into contact with bacteria, viruses, or organic matter, it oxidizes the target substances and reverts to oxygen.
+This characteristic makes ozone ideal for sterilizing medical equipment without leaving toxic residues.
+It is also widely used in industrial settings for the oxidation treatment of inorganic materials.

-Ozone generators apply a high voltage across electrodes in an oxygen-containing gas, creating a silent discharge.
-This discharge generates high-energy electrons that collide with oxygen molecules (O₂), splitting them into individual oxygen atoms (O).
-These highly reactive oxygen atoms then combine with other oxygen molecules (O₂) to form ozone (O₃).
+Ozone generators typically employ a silent discharge method.
+By applying high voltage across electrodes in an oxygen-rich environment, the discharge creates high-energy electrons that split oxygen molecules (O2) into individual atoms.
+These highly reactive atoms then combine with other oxygen molecules to form ozone (O3).

 -